paladin-t/my_basic/README.md

 ## Introduction

 MY-BASIC is a lightweight cross-platform easy extendable BASIC interpreter written in pure C with about 14,000 lines of source code.
-It supports structured grammar, and implements a style of OOP called [prototype-based](https://en.wikipedia.org/wiki/Prototype-based_programming) programming paradigm, furthermore it implementes a functional programming ability with [lambda](https://en.wikipedia.org/wiki/Anonymous_function).
+It supports structured grammar, and implements a style of OOP called [prototype-based programming](https://en.wikipedia.org/wiki/Prototype-based_programming) paradigm, furthermore it implementes a functional programming ability with [lambda abstraction](https://en.wikipedia.org/wiki/Anonymous_function).
 It is aimed to be either an embeddable scripting language or a standalone interpreter.
 The core is pretty light; all in a C source file and an associated header file; simpleness of source file layout and tightness dependency make it feels extraordinarily tough.
 It's able to easily combine MY-BASIC with an existing project in C, C++, Objective-C, C#, etc. Script driven can make your projects more powerful, elegant and neat.
 It's also able to learn how to build an interpreter from scratch with MY-BASIC, or build your own dialect easily based on it.

 ## Compatibility